1. English

 Inca Trail FAQs

-Every year, thousands of people from around the globe come to Peru to trek the trail and see the ancient Incan ruins.
-You probably have many questions about taking on the Inca Trail.
-This article will answer some of the most frequently asked questions about the Inca Trail to help you better prepare for your adventure.
+Every year, thousands of people from around the globe come to Peru to trek the trail and see the Inca ruins.
+You probably have many questions about The Inca Trail.
+Here we will answer some of the most frequently asked questions about the Inca Trail to help you better prepare for your adventure.

 Inca Trail is located in the Peruvian Andes and reaches a maximum height of 4200mt (13,800ft) above sea level at its highest point.
 The average campsite altitude is 3300 meters (10000ft).